 9. Expect Disturbance and Plan Accordingly

-As much as possible, keep your schedule light for the next few days after the time change.
-Lack of sleep may affect your concentration negatively and the ability to focus.
-A lighter schedule allows your brain to rest during the transition.
+As much as possible, keep your schedule light for the next few days after the time change Lack of sleep may affect your concentration and your ability to focus A lighter schedule allows your brain to rest during the transition.
 The good news is the autumn transition is usually easier on sleep cycles since you potentially gain one extra hour of sleep on the night of the change.

-Most devices adjust the time automatically but be sure that you reset all of your watches or clocks.
+Most devices adjust the time automatically but are sure that you reset all of your watches or clocks.
 While this tip doesn’t assist your circadian rhythms, it does affect your stress levels.

-We all know “that person” who arrives too early or too late the day after a time change.
+We all know” that person” who arrives too early or late the day after a time change.
 Confirm any appointments that day and confirm the person you are meeting is aware of the time change.
 A frustration-free day paves the way for a smooth adjustment.

 Bonus Tip: Plan Something Relaxing or Uplifting

 Never underestimate the power of your mind.
 For a mood and energy boost, plan an uplifting or relaxing activity.
 Are you feeling stressed?
 Why not schedule a massage?
 Are you feeling a little down?
 Make plans for a night out with friends or family.

-Transitioning between Daylight Savings Time to Standard Time alters our body clocks.
-Our internal body clock balances our hormones, sleep cycle, moods and health.
+Transitioning from Daylight Savings Time to Standard Time alters our body clocks.
+Our internal body clock balances our hormones, sleep cycle, moods, and health.
 Careful planning and a few adjustments allow for a healthy and energetic transition.